RGB-Pointmap Pretraining for Unified 3D Scene Understanding: UniScene3D

 where $p^{\text{hard}}_{v,u}=1$ if $u=\arg\min_{k\neq v}\mathrm{CD}(\mathbf{P}_v,\mathbf{P}_k)$ and $0$ otherwise.
 The interpolation coefficient $\alpha\in[0,1]$ controls the contribution of the hard and soft targets: when $\alpha=1$, the objective reduces to hard nearest-neighbor contrastive learning, whereas $\alpha=0$ yields a fully rank-aware geometric alignment formulation.
 We define cross-view similarity logits as $\ell_{v,u} = \mathbf{h}_v^\top \mathbf{h}_u/\tau$, where $\tau>0$ is a learnable temperature parameter.
 The geometric alignment loss is then defined as the soft-label cross-entropy over the candidate set:

-\textbf{Grounded View Alignment.} While cross-view geometric alignment enforces spatial consistency across viewpoints, colored pointmaps also exhibit cross-view semantic relationships because different views may observe the same objects.
-To capture this property, we introduce grounded view alignment, which aligns object referring text embeddings with all per-view colored pointmap embeddings that observe the referred objects.
+\textbf{Grounded View Alignment.} While cross-view geometric alignment enforces spatial consistency across viewpoints, RGB-Pointmap also exhibit cross-view semantic relationships because different views may observe the same objects.
+To capture this property, we introduce grounded view alignment, which aligns object referring text embeddings with all per-view RGB-Pointmap embeddings that observe the referred objects.
 This objective encourages views sharing the same object semantics to be closer in the representation space.

 Let $\mathbf{t}_o \in \mathbb{R}^d$ denote the embedding of the referring text associated with a grounded object $o$.
 Positive view–object pairs are determined based on geometric visibility.
 Specifically, for each object $o$, we examine whether there is an intersection between each view 3D pointmap $\mathbf{P}_v$ and the object's 3D mask from the pretrained SceneVerse~\cite{jia2024sceneverse} dataset.
 If the intersection exists, view $v$ is considered to observe object $o$, and the pair $(v,o)$ is included in the set of valid positives $\mathcal{P}$.
 A single scene may thus produce multiple valid view–object correspondences.